-(a) It shall be unlawful for any person to drill a well, or reactivate a plugged or abandoned well, extract resources from a well, install accessory equipment or pumping systems, or construct a facility that has not been previously approved under this Section, unless an Official Development Plan ("ODP") authorizing such activity or use has first been granted by the City in accordance with the procedures defined in this Section.
+(a) It shall be unlawful for any person to drill a well, or reactivate a plugged or abandonedwell, extract resources from a well, install accessory equipment or pumping systems, or construct a facility that has not been previously approved under this Section, unless an Official Development Plan ("ODP") authorizing such activity or use has first been granted by the City in accordance with the procedures defined in this Section.
 This prohibition shall not apply to a well that has been approved by the City in an ODP prior to the effective date of this Section, except when any new accessory equipment is installed on an oil and gas facility that was not previously approved on an ODP.
 When a well has been approved pursuant to this Section, the twinning, sidetracking, or reentering of such well for the purposes of deepening, recompleting, or reworking shall not require a subsequent approval under this Section.
 The approval of such ODP shall not relieve the owner or operator from otherwise complying with all applicable City, State and federal regulatory requirements.

-(b) It shall be unlawful for any person to drill a well on City owned open space, parks, and golf courses.
+-(b) It shall be unlawful for any person to drill an injection well or use another well as an injection wellon City owned open space, parks, and golf courses.